This Man's Family Has Brewed Sake for Almost 900 Years

 Sudo says there was only one time when the future of the sake business was in jeopardy.
 Following the 2011 quake and subsequent nuclear meltdown, Sudo decided that if the brewery's water source was affected in any amount by radiation, they would cease operations altogether.
 Luckily, a radioactivity analysis on the property found that it was spared from contamination.

-Thanks to this, Sudo Honke sake is still being produced—and you can buy it online.
+Thanks to this, Sudo Honke sake is still being produced.
 According to Sudo himself, his family's sake is "elegant," rather than ordinary, and represents something bigger than a single family's legacy.
 "We don't want to just sell sake," he says, "we also want to communicate to the world what's good about Japanese culture."

 Watch the video: